-DGCM leads its prevention effort to the Systems through the distribution of the Standards, based on industry best practices, and interpretive guidance documentation on critical operational issues within the Standards.
-Examination and Monitoring frameworks recognize the individuality of each credit union and the caisse and support credit union and caisse autonomy, while encouraging proactive risk mitigation within the institutions, minimizing the demand for deposit protection.
+DGCM leads its prevention effort to the Systems through the distribution of the SSBP and Prudential Standards, based on industry best practices, and interpretive guidance documentation on critical operational issues within the SSBP and Prudential Standards.
+Examination and Monitoring frameworks recognize the individuality of each credit union and the caisse and support credit union and caisse autonomy, while encouraging proactive risk mitigation within the Systems, minimizing the demand for deposit protection, and ensuring CUCM operates according to the Prudential Standards.

-2022 Results
+2024 Results

-Bill 22, The Credit Unions and Caisses Populaires Amendment Act With legislation proclaimed in 2022, DGCM:
+The Credit Unions and Caisses Populaires Amendment Act